kopa/RunnersField/README.md

 ## Changelog 1.0.2
 * Fix when black background is configured in device settings.
-* Add battery percentage if < 10% left and make visualization red.
+* Add battery percentage if it is lower than 10% left and make visualization red.
 * Fix irrelevant slow pace values
 * Change string TIMER to DURATION
 * Change string metric to km and statute to miles